10 Teas That Calm Stress and Anxiety

 4. Dandelion Root Tea

-Dandelion root tea is not often considered a calming tea, but if you’ve been stressed for a long time, dandelion tea may be exactly what you need.
+Dandelion root tea isn't often considered a calming tea, but if you've been stressed for a long time, dandelion tea may be exactly what you need.
 It helps cleanse the liver and increase bile production.
-So, if your stress has been messing with your digestion or your life, try dandelion tea.
+So if your stress has been messing with your digestion or your life, try dandelion tea.

 Another calming tea is Ayurvedic detox tea.
 It's a mix of herbs that help the body detox.
 And when the body has fewer toxins to deal with, it can relax more easily.
 You can find Ayurvedic detox teas on Amazon.